rclone/rclone/docs/content/swift.md

 Above this size files will be chunked into a _segments container.

 Above this size files will be chunked into a _segments container.
-The default for this is 5GB which is its maximum value.
+The default for this is 5 GiB which is its maximum value.

 - Config:      chunk_size
 - Env Var:     RCLONE_SWIFT_CHUNK_SIZE